Ari La Sal Peak Elite Shimano review: a well-specced option that blurs the boundaries between trail and enduro

 The bike climbs surprisingly well considering its weight.
 Andy Lloyd / Our Media

-This solid feel is very efficient when climbing and reduces fatigue when covering longer distances, compared to other enduro bikes.
-Less energy feels as though it’s being wasted.
+This solid feel is very efficient when climbing and reduces fatigue when covering longer distances, compared to other enduro bikes I've ridden.
+It feels as though you're wasting less energy.

-On flatter trails, with less gradient, it also enables you to get up to speed faster and gives the La Sal Peak trail bike playfulness that enduro bikes can sometimes iron out of the trail.
+On flatter trails, with less of a gradient, it enables you to get up to speed faster and has a trail bike playfulness that enduro bikes can sometimes iron out of the trail.

 Rider on Ari La Sal Peak mountain bike on a downhill trail